Upcoming events in Northeast India to attend in 2025

 - Location: Khanapara Field, Guwahati

-The Asomi Saras Mela, scheduled for December, will feature local artisans displaying bamboo, brass, sericulture products, and more.
-Organized by the government, this fair provides a unique opportunity to explore the region’s craftsmanship while supporting local artisans.
+In December, the Asomi Saras Mela will feature local artisans showcasing bamboo, brass, sericulture products, and more.
+Organized by the government, this fair offers a chance to discover the region’s craftsmanship and support local artisans.

 Northeast Youth Festival (NEYF): Youth-Centric Music & Culture